-Current Ohio State University students wanting to switch to the Public Health Pre-Major must schedule an appointment with an academic advisor in the College.
-Students interested in the Public Health Pre-Major must have a minimum cumulative 2.50 Ohio State University GPA and completed a minimum of 12 credits earned from The Ohio State University.
+Current Ohio State University students wanting to switch to the Public Health Pre-Major can schedule an appointment with an academic advisor in the College by calling 614-292-8350.
+Students interested in the Public Health Pre-Major must have a minimum cumulative 2.5 Ohio State University GPA and completed a minimum of 12 credits earned from The Ohio State University.